mmp4k/SFConsole/README.md

 Load the script (or add to your .bashrc)

     source ./console_completion.sh
+    alias sf="php app/console"

 After this, using

-    ./app/console <TAB>
+    sf <TAB>

 will autocomplete both commands and its arguments.